Tucker’s grand slam, Greinke’s gem lead Astros over Angels

 Tucker then connected on Sandoval’s slider for the Astros’ sixth grand slam of the season, tied for fifth in the majors.
 Tucker’s 18 RBIs with the bases loaded are tied for third in the majors.

-The Angels have also allowed six grand slams, tied for fifth-most in the majors, including two in the last three games.
+The Angels — who have dropped four of their last six — have also allowed six grand slams, tied for fifth-most in the majors, including two in the last three games.

 Sandoval went 4 2/3 innings and gave up five hits with two walks and three strikeouts.